sbabic/swupdate/doc/source/swupdate.rst

 - support for updating a single file inside a filesystem.
   The filesystem where to put the file must be described.

-- performs chechksum for the single components of an image
+- chechksum for the single components of an image

 - use a structured language to describe the image.
 This is done using the libconfig_ library as default parser, that uses a